Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Zemun looks great from every angle

-With this fun Zemun bike tour, you can explore Zemun and other areas of Belgrade, as well, quickly.
+Bike tours are awesome to see more of the city in a short amount of time.
+With this fun Zemun bike tour, you can explore Zemun and other areas of Belgrade as well.

-While riding along, you will discover all the significant historical facts, and get to experience both old and new parts of Belgrade.
+While riding along, you’ll discover history of the area and get to experience both old and new parts of Belgrade.

 Don’t stress about bike rental.
 Bikes are provided.
-Moreover, you will get to ride the bike next to the Danube.
+Plus, you will get to ride the bike next to the Danube.

 Duration: 4 hours